renatalantos/Embrace-support-group/README.md

   * Microsoft Edge
   * Internet Explorer

   Chrome, Firefox and Edge displayed the site without problems.
-Internet Explorer didn't display the animated features including the Javascript powered slideshow Gallery.
-Javascript could have been turned off for Explorer.
+Internet Explorer didn't display the animated features including the Javascript powered slideshow Gallery  first.
+After I moved the javascript source links form the head into the end of the body page, these features worked as well.

   ## Responsiveness